The $5.4 trillion wealth transfer: what families need to know about probate in Australia

 Family business structuresPrivate companiestrusts and partnerships require specialist planning and careful administration on succession.

-Digital assets: From cryptocurrency to online investment accounts, these can easily be lost if not properly documented.
+Digital assets: From cryptocurrency to online investment accounts, more and more assets are held digitally in the modern age.
+These assets can easily be lost if not properly documented.

-Blended families: Second marriages, stepchildren and estranged relatives increase the risk of disputes.
+Blended families: Second marriages, stepchildren and estranged relatives need to be carefully addressed in an estate plan.
+Failure to plan for these scenarios can increase the risk of post-death disputes.

 For family businesses, these issues intersect.
 Ownership interests in a company or farm may be tied up in trusts, with control passing not just through inheritance but through company constitutions, shareholder agreements and appointor provisions.
 Probate is often only one part of a much larger succession puzzle.